MapsPeople/docs/collections/_cms/index.md

 **View Settings**

-The view settings can be set for each location type.
-The settings defines how the icon and label is displayed on the map.
+The *View settings* can be set for each Location Type.
+Use the settings to define how and when the icon and/or label is displayed on the map, and what is shown in the label.

 ![View Settings]({{ site.url }}/assets/cms/location-types/view-settings.png)